 Ready to sell your house?
-Before you hire an agent and commit to a listing agreement, learn about these 6 things they don’t tell you when listing your house in Greater Cincinnati and Northern Kentucky!
+Before you hire an agent and commit to a listing agreement, learn about these 6 things they don’t tell you when listing your house in Northern Kentucky!

 Your Marketing May Not Be Included

 When selling your house with a real estate agent in Northern Kentucky, it is important to know what is and what is not included with your listing agreement.
 While some agents are completely full-service, others will leave something to be desired in the marketing department.
 In order to get your property in front of the most people, you may have to pay for premium listings, virtual tours, professional photography, or software to create a solid virtual tour.
 With fewer people out and about attending open houses, you’ll need to ensure your house has a strong online presence if you plan on putting it on the market.

 Listing your house in Northern Kentucky can come with a number of expenses home sellers aren’t always prepared for.
 Aside from the extra marketing mentioned above, sellers can find themselves paying for repair costs, staging, cleaning, closing costs, and expensive commissions when the house sells.
 There are holding costs including taxes, insurance, utility bills, and routine maintenance to factor in.
 Before you hire an agent to help you sell your house in Northern Kentucky, you should become aware of what you may have to potentially spend in order to get the price your after.
 When you run the numbers, you may find that hiring an agent isn’t worth it.